 The San-Francisco-based company operates almost the same way as Wix.
 As a web development platform, they offer a wide selection of themes to help you start a blog.
-While Weebly’s features tend to cater towards e-commerce, you can still use their service to create other types of sites.
+While Weebly’s features tend to cater toward e-commerce, you can still use their service to create other types of sites.

-The free plan gives you a 500MB storage along with the access to their themes and features.
+The free plan gives you a 500MB storage along with access to their themes and features.
 You can also customize the mobile template using the drag-and-drop feature which is very easy even for beginners.

 Once you want to expand your blog, you can buy their premium plans which start from $5 per month.
 The premium plans allow you to remove ads, increase the amount of storage, and access e-commerce tools.